-Exploring Filet Crochet and Free Pattern – VTNS Fan Freebie
+Exploring Filet Crochet and How To Use It Plus a Free Vintage Pattern

 Vintage Crafts and More Filet Crochet and How To Use It

-I’ve crocheted but never done Filet Crochet before.
+How to Filet Crochet ~ I’ve crocheted but never done Filet Crochet before.
 The vintage pieces I’ve seen look beautiful, but I thought not that easy to do.
 I decided my first step was some research.
-I’ve found some great internet sites to share a little later in the blog post that make it simple.
+I’ve found a couple internet sites I share a little later in the blog post to help make it simple.

-I’m sharing the General Directions that are included in the leaflet the vintage pattern you can download below is from, Filet Crochet and How To Use It by Augusta Pfeuffer.
-She authored and designed many crochet leaflets during the early 1900s.
+I’ve written out below the General Directions included in the leaflet, Filet Crochet and How To Use It by Augusta Pfeuffer.
+She authored and designed many crochet leaflets during the early 1900’s.

 This is what she says about filet crochet: